13. Implications and Applications¶

 Material Applications¶

-The pigments are explored in experimental systems such as:
+The materials developed through these experiments are explored in systems such as:

 - cosmetic powders